axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-house.markdown

     </div>
    </li>
    <li>
     Finally, EXPERIMENTATION, underlying all practices, holds up the house.
-This means that that whether an EXPERIMENTAT worked as you expected it or not, you always learn from it.
+This means that that whether an EXPERIMENT worked as you expected it or not, you always learn from it, and knowledge holds the house up.
     <div class="_center">
      <img
       style="height:3.33in; "